Kirklees Mentoring Project Young People.

 Wrong Look Wrong Time Wrong Place

 Our knife crime workshops Wrong Look, Wrong Time, Wrong Place, were initially commissioned as part of our ongoing work across Kirklees, to educate and raise awareness amongst young people aged between 11-18 about the risks of knife crime.
 Channel 4's legal department & The Garden TV production company provided us with the rights to use ‘24 Hours in Police Custody’ which is an integral part of the workshops.
 The workshops are based around the real events that lead to the death of Azaan Kaleem in May 2018, and were initially delivered to young people in schools and alternative provisions across Kirklees.
-As a result of the success in Kirklees using our form of delivery, we were then approached and asked to offer this to provision in South Yorkshire.
+The success of the provision across Kirklees using our unique form of delivery, led to South Yorkshire.

 The footage from the programme enables us to engage young people in discussions and activities which explore choices and consequences of actions, and the subsequent impact.
 Furthermore, it then allows us to lead into activities which focus on carrying a knife and the law in relation to this, dispelling myths that some young people may have.
 Through the workshops we explore with young people the impact of knife crime and serious violence on the individuals concerned, wider family and the local community and this exploration of feelings is profound and has a major impact on young people who undertake the sessions.